bfortunato/aj-framework/README.md

 > As you can see, native code is pure User Interface, nothing else, super productive and **best quality**.
 All business logic is  completely reusable, also in web applications.

-# Version
 Current version: **0.1**

-I've decided to publish AJ as an open source framework only now, but in my company ([Applica](http://www.applica.guru)) we have used it to build a lot of applications.

-Version is 0.1 only on his redistributable part as npm package and command line tools, but the core is very stable.
-Version 1.0 will come out soon.

 # Getting Started
 AJ is distributed as an npm package, so, is very simple to install.